Simple Strawberry Sangria

 First things first you want to start with fresh strawberry’s.
 Now I have been know to go strawberry picking during the strawberry season, Washington Farms is one my favorite places to get farm fresh berries.
 This year it was $12 per bucket plus tax for starwberry’s, blackberries or blueberries.
 If you are not so inclined to pick your own you can purchase pre pack Strawberry’s for $15 a bucket plus tax.
 Your choice, no judgement here……

 After a couple of hours in the refrigerator the berries will make there own juice, from the sugar coating.
-You see sugar pulls the juice out of the berries and turns it into a simple syrup.
+Sugar naturally pulls the juice out of the berries and turns it into a simple syrup.
 This is the mixture I either stir into my lemonade or in this case I spooned it out into individual glasses to make it pretty.

-Next step you want to mix a sweet fruity white wine, like a pinot grigio or moscato to a fresh squeezed lemonade.
+Next step you want to mix a sweet fruity bubbly white wine, like a Moscato or Prosecco to a fresh squeezed lemonade.
 I like Simply Lemonade for flavor purposes, in this case I use the Strawberry Lemonade.
-Pour over the strawberries , garnish with mint, and voila easy peasy cocktail.
+Pour mixture over the strawberries, and garnish with mint.
+Voila, a easy peasy cocktail.

 Designer Tip: If you want to get really fancy you can sugar rim the edge of glass.
 This can be done by dipping glass rim upside down into a shallow bowl of water then placing on a plate of sugar, in twisting circular motion to get a good coating.